Tupacula/nba-clutch-analysis/README.md

 I normalized the pts, assists, rebounds, blocks, and steals and then added them together to perform a hypothesis test.

-Null Hypothesis: The expected value of these normalized stats in clutch time is equal to othe expected of these normalized stats in non-clutch time (i.e. clutch time has no efffect on a player's performance)
+**Null Hypothesis**: The expected value of these normalized stats in clutch time is equal to othe expected of these normalized stats in non-clutch time (i.e. clutch time has no efffect on a player's performance)
-Alternative Hypothesis: The expected value of these normalized stats is different in clutch time than in non-clutch time
+**Alternative Hypothesis**: The expected value of these normalized stats is different in clutch time than in non-clutch time

-Alpha = 0.5
+**Alpha = 0.5**

-I will use a ttest because I have unequal variance between my two samples (averages in the clutch and averages overall)
+I will use a **ttest** because I have unequal variance between my two samples (averages in the clutch and averages overall)

 # Results